Table of Contents

 The Mediator shall decide all matters not provided for by these Rules.
 In doing so, the Mediator shall act in accordance with the spirit of these Rules.

 Article 18.
 Mediation and ADR Services:

 - These Rules apply also to other forms of ADR mechanisms which may be brought before the Forum.
-After consultation with the parties, the mediator and, before his/her appointment, the Forum may make adjustments to the present Rules as they may be required for the specific nature of such other ADR mechanisms.
+After consultation with the parties, the mediator and, before his/her appointment, the Forum may adjust the present Rules as they may be required for the specific nature of such other ADR mechanisms.

 - Administering domestic and international mediation and other ADR mechanisms under its auspices;